Jason-cs18/e2e-detection/triton_tensorrt.md

 # faster_rcnn (2015), yolov3 (2018), detr (2020), swin_transformer (2021), efficientdet_dx (2020)
 bash tensorrt_convert.sh yolov3
 ```
-When you complete this step, you will get a new end2end.engine in ./temp/tensorrt_models/yolov3/ and the speed profiling result with batch-size=1.
+- When you complete this step, you will get a new end2end.engine in ./temp/tensorrt_models/yolov3/ and the speed profiling result with batch-size=1.

 ![tensorrt_gpu](https://github.com/efficient-edge/e2e-detection/blob/main/media/tensorrt_yolov3_model.png)
 ![tensorrt_gpu](https://github.com/efficient-edge/e2e-detection/blob/main/media/tensorrt_yolov3_speed.png)

+> Notice: Because official efficientdet is implemented by tensorflow and non-official implementations have multiple errors in the deployment stage, we choose efficientdet-tensorflow as our source model.
 ### Inference on images with TensorRT models
 ### Deploy TensorRT models on Nvidia Triton
 ### Test your video via a Triton client application